lisafast/lacnotredame/Content/about/2023BoardReport.md

 * Financial report
 * Water Testing and water levels report
 * Board report on 2022-23
-* Develop and vote on proposed program for 2023 -2024
+* Develop and vote on proposed program for 2023 -2024 including boating/weedcutting team
 * Members Open Issues and questions
 * Current board and election of new board members